CHAPTER 4

 His mobility improves, so he detours to the bathroom, and pulls down his loose fitting boxers (the clothing is a nighttime precaution when traveling: so a fire alarm will not provoke him into running naked from the room).
 He thinks it is easier to urinate while sitting, but it is a hesitant stream due to an enlarged prostate.
 A recent 64th birthday is silently scolded.
 Getting old sucks.
 Which is a declaration that, in a way, explains why he is here.

-“You’re right,” Agarwal had agreed.
-"It's different being one of the organizers.
-I'll be in the limelight."
+"It's different being one of the organizers," Agarwal had explained.
+"I'll be in the limelight.

-“I’m also very excited about my own presentation,” he had continued.
-“I’m going to show some of Steve’s unpublished kinase data.
+“Also, I’m hyped about my presentation.
+I’m going to show some of Steve’s unpublished kinase data.
 He’s been working with a new inhibitor.
 It’s a candidate anti-aging drug because it slows metabolism and reduces inflammation in cultured cells.”
+He kept to himself the thought of the extra research funding he might derive by milking this new discovery.

 “Why not?”
 Myra had asked.